svikashk/docs/guide/github-integration.md

 nav_order: 2
 parent: Integrations
 has_children: false
-title: Integrating Github with Zepel
+title: How to integrate Github with Zepel
+page_title: Github
 description: Integrate your Zepel account with Github to link items to pull requests.
 permalink: integrations/github/
 ---